jclausen/cbmongodb/README.md

 ==========================
 CBMongoDB provides Active Record(ish) functionality for managing MongoDB documents and schema using a familiar syntax for CRUD operations and recordset processing and retrieval.

-This module uses Bill Shelton and Marc Escher's excellent [cfmongodb project](https://github.com/marcesher/cfmongodb), which is a partial wrapper for the MongoDB Java driver and a document-struct mapper for ColdFusion.

-Compatibility: ColdFusion 9.0.1+/Railo 4.0+/Lucee 4.2+  Coldbox 4+
+Compatibility: ColdFusion 9.0.1+/Lucee 4.2+ w/ Coldbox 4+

 Installation &amp; Configuration
 --------------------------------

-1. [Install MongoDB](http://docs.mongodb.org/manual/installation/) and start up an instance of `mongod`
+1. [Install MongoDB](http://docs.mongodb.org/manual/installation/) and start up an instance of `mongod` or sign up for a free account with a third party DB service like [MongoLab](https://mongolab.com/plans/)
-2. Create a Coldbox application `box install coldbox && box coldbox create app`
+2. Create a Coldbox application ( `box install coldbox && box coldbox create app` ) or use an existing one
 3. With [CommmandBox](http://www.ortussolutions.com/products/commandbox) just type `box install cbmongodb` from the root of your project.
-4. Add the following (with your own config) to config/Coldbox.cfc*
+4. Add your settings (with your own config) within the settings struct config/Coldbox.cfc*

+**Localhost Example Without Authentication**

 ```
 MongoDB = {